Jacob Elordi: 2023–present: Critical acclaim and rise

-In 2025, Elordi played the lead role in a miniseries adaptation of the novel The Narrow Road to the Deep North.
-He next played Frankenstein's monster in the Netflix horror film Frankenstein, directed by Guillermo del Toro, which had its world premiere at the 82nd Venice International Film Festival and was released on 24 October 2025.
+In 2025, Elordi played the lead role of Dorrigo Evans in a miniseries adaptation of the novel The Narrow Road to the Deep North.
+He next played the Creature (also known as Frankenstein's monster) in the Netflix horror film Frankenstein, directed by Guillermo del Toro.
+The film had its world premiere at the 82nd Venice International Film Festival and was released on 24 October 2025.
 RogerEbert.com considered his performance as Frankenstein's creation "marvelous in conveying the monster's intelligence, sensitivity, and inherent gentleness", while the Washington Post called it "transformative".
-He will also star in Ridley Scott's science fiction film The Dog Stars.
+Both of these roles earned him nominations at the 83rd Golden Globe Awards, for Best Actor in a Miniseries or Television Film and Best Supporting Actor in a Motion Picture.
+His role in Frankenstein also earned him nominations for the Academy Award for Best Supporting Actor and BAFTA Award for Best Actor in a Supporting Role.